Raw Honey: Liquid Gold in Your Pantry

 - People with bee venom allergies sometimes suffer an allergic reaction to honey.
 These allergic reactions can easily become life-threatening.

-- There is a higher risk of food poisoning when you consume raw honey vs pasteurized honey, however there are no studies that support that belief.
+- Some people believe that there is a higher risk of food poisoning when you consume raw honey vs pasteurized honey, however there are no studies that support that belief.

 With the knowledge of the above warnings, I still purchase only raw honey for my household.
 The pros outweigh the cons for me.

 Raw honey is anti-viral, anti-bacterial, and anti-fungal, making it one of the most healing substances on earth.
 It is also highly nutritious.
 Honey is a natural multivitamin.
 It contains significant amounts of: B1, B2, B3, B5, B6, C, magnesium, potassium, calcium, sodium chlorine, sulphur, and phosphate.

 Honey has been used historically both internally and externally for a variety of concerns:

 - Apply honey liberally on a wound to speed healing.

 - Apply honey to a rash, burn or scrape, and cover loosely.